Tin from Indonesia Tariff: 10% (2026)

 Indonesia is a significant source of tin imports into the United States, with approximately $38B in total bilateral trade.

-As of March 2026, tin imports from Indonesia face a base tariff rate of 10% under Section 122 of the Trade Act of 1974.
-This rate replaced the previous IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in V.O.S.
-Selections Inc. v.
-United States on February 20, 2026.
+As of mid-2026, tin imports from Indonesia face a base tariff rate of 10% under the Section 301 forced-labor tariff (a two-tier 10%/12.5% duty), which replaced the flat 10% Section 122 rate when it expired July 24, 2026.
+Section 122 had itself replaced the IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
+Trump (with V.O.S.
+Selections) on February 20, 2026.

 Key products in HTS Chapter 80 imported from Indonesia include Tin ingots, Tin alloys, Tin foil, Tin-plated steel (tinplate), Solder containing tin, and Tin bars and rods.